orbeon/orbeon-forms-doc/installation/caches.md

     - This must be replicated when [replication](replication.md) is enabled.
 - Caching of form definition metadata in the persistence layer
     - [\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)
-    - This is configured by the `form-runner.persistence.form-definition` and `form-runner.persistence.form-metadata` caches.
+    - This is configured by the `form-runner.persistence.form-definition` cache.
     - This is a true cache, which doesn't need to be replicated.
     - See [Persistence layer caching of form definition metadata](#persistence-layer-caching-of-form-definition-metadata) below.